 You must maintain a balance of at least \$1,000 in your Supplemental Health Reimbursement Account at all times.
-Once your account balance goes below \$1,000, you will not be eligible for any additional reimbursements from your Supplemental Health Reimbursement Account until your account balance exceeds \$1,000, except for the payment of COBRA or self-pay or other health insurance premiums.
+Once your account balance goes below \$1,000, you will not be eligible for any additional reimbursements from your Supplemental Health Reimbursement Account until your account balance exceeds \$1,000, except for the payment of COBRA or self-pay premiums.
 For example, assume your account balance is \$1,250 and you properly submit a request for the reimbursement of Eligible Medical Expenses that total \$550.
 You will receive only \$250 in reimbursements and the remainder of your claim will be denied.
 You can resubmit these denied claims for reimbursement once your account balance exceeds \$1,000, provided the other requirements for reimbursement are satisfied.

-Retirees are not required to maintain a \$1,000 balance in their Supplemental Health Reimbursement Account.
-Retirees can continue to receive reimbursements from their Supplemental Health Reimbursement Account until there is no balance remaining, subject to the other rules in the SPD.
-The forfeiture rules described in this section also do not apply to retirees.
+Individuals that have retired from the Empire State Carpenters Pension Fund, the Northeast Carpenters Pension Fund, the Carpenters Local #66 of Olean and Vicinity Pension Plan, or the Local 370 Pension Fund are not required to maintain a \$1,000 balance in their Supplemental Health Reimbursement Account.
+Such retirees can continue to receive reimbursements from their Supplemental Health Reimbursement Account until there is no balance remaining, subject to the other rules in the SPD.